devnull-cz/c-prog-lang/modules/home-assignments/mygetopt.md

-# strsepc
+# Home assignment: mygetopt

-:wrench: implement a command line parser ala getopt(3).
+implement a command line parser ala getopt(3).
 The global variable 'myoptarg' will be set if an option has an argument.

 Note: call the function `mygetopt()` not to intermingle with the standard